KMArtwork/Definitely-Not-What-Do-You-Meme/README.md

 Ideally, this game would be played with friends and everyone would vote on which image is the best / funniest but as of right now it's just a proof of concept so there is no voting.

+## User Stories

+- The user should be able to browse their phone's local files &/o their files from the cloud to choose an image

+- The user should see a new caption / prompt upon sending the image

 ## UML
 ![UML](./UML.JPG)